princeton-computational-imaging/COS597D-Imaging-the-Invisible-Fall-2025/HW0-Installation/README.md

 # Coding Task

 1. Open the Jupyter Notebook (*.ipynb)
-2. Implement the missing functions ( that show a `NotImplementedError` when running) in the `src` folder as indicated inside the jupyter notebook
+2. Implement the missing functions ( that show a `NotImplementedError` when running) in the `src` folder as indicated inside the jupyter notebook.
+You are welcome to use the numpy implementations.
-3. Test the implemented functions in the jupyter notebook
+3. Test the implemented functions in the jupyter notebook.

+After completing the task, submit the zipped code with the Jupyter to Canvas.
+No need to write a report.